reiryuki/Audio-Wizard-DTSX-Ultra-Asus-Zenfone-6-Magisk-Module/README.md

 ## Tested on
 - Android 10 arm64 CrDroid ROM

+## Bugs
+- Headphone effect is not applied sometimes

 ## Installation Guide
 - Install the module via Magisk Manager or Recovery
 - Install Audio Modification Library module if you using other audio mods